 Even if you think you do not need the advice of a broker and know enough about the mortgage market without one, you may be missing a trick.
 Some brokers access to a larger range of mortgages (such as via exclusive deals with lenders) and can help speed up the application process by getting you fully prepared and steering you towards mortgages you will most likely be accepted for.

-Getting a mortgage directly from a lender
+Can I get a mortgage directly from a lender?

 - You will not gain access to any broker-only deals, even if they’re offered by your chosen lender.

-Getting a mortgage through a broker
+How do I get a mortgage through a broker?